Why invest in Sectra

 Arthritis or osteoarthritis is an inflammatory disease in the joints where the cartilage in one or several of the body’s joints gradually breaks down.

 A specialized medical area that uses tissues and body fluids for diagnostic purposes.
+By digitizing the workflow, pathologists can review tissue samples digitally instead of with a microscope.

 An IT system for managing medical images, such as radiology images.